awsdocs/amazon-redshift-management-guide/doc_source/query-editor-schedule-query.md

 + Attach the `AmazonRedshiftDataFullAccess` AWS\-managed policy to the IAM role\.
 + To allow IAM users to view schedule history, edit the IAM role to add the `sts:AssumeRole` permission\.

-The following is an example of the definition of an IAM role\.
+The following is an example of a trust policy in an IAM role\.

 ```
 {